Area of Law: Employment Law

 Rights under the Employment Standards Act

 Contrary to what many employees think, most employees can be fired at any time, for any reason.
-However, in Ontario, under the Employment Standards Act, most employees who have worked more than three months have the right to receive a minimum amount of notice, or pay instead of notice, unless the employee was fired because of wilful misconduct or neglect of duty.
+However, in Ontario, under the Employment Standards Act, most employees who have worked more than three months have the right to receive a minimum amount of notice or pay instead of notice, unless the employee was fired because of wilful misconduct or neglect of duty.
 In some circumstances, employees may also have the right to receive minimum severance pay depending on the size of the company they work for.

 Rights of federal employees